medford-group/bdqm-vip/syllabus.md

     several numerical parameters.
 The training will cover approximately 10 weeks and is highly represnetative of training programs for new graduate students in this field.

--   Machine Learning for Catalysis (led by Lucas Timmerman): EDIT HERE This sub-team will focus on training machine-learning models to reproduce the output of DFT calculations.
-    In particular, this team will utilize a variety of available technology to train and optimize models for the "[Open Catalyst Project](https://opencatalystproject.org/)" challenge datasets.
-This may involve sub-tasks like testing the performance of new models, optimization of hyper-parameters, establishing smaller sub-sampled datasets for rapid testing, or developing new infrastructure to make data transfer and model deployment more efficient.
+-   Machine Learning for Catalysis (led by Lucas Timmerman): This sub-team will have two thrusts: i.) developing large language models (LLM) for catalysis and ii.) creating an integrated and portable platform for training neural network force fields (NNFF) using python based autodifferentiation capabilities.
+Thrust i.) is more open ended and will involve fine tuning existing, open-source GPT models to predict catalyst properties, active sites, synthetic pathways etc. Students will have the opportunity to gain hands on experience developing LLMs, GPU programming expertise, and conceptual understanding of problems in the heterogeneous catalysis community.
+The second thrust will be more focused on software engineering.
+There are several freely available autodifferentiation (or autograd) softwares (pyTorch, TensorFlow, JAX) that can be utilized for developing NNFFs in a portable, lightweight, and highly customizable format.
+Students will gain hands on experience working with SOTA ML tools and algorithms, as well as extensive experience developing sicentific pacakges in Python.
+No prior programming or catalysis experience is required to take on these projects, simply a willingness to learn and be challenged.
+I am seeking students who are eager to learn new skills/concepts and work collaboratively on "bleedng" edge science.

 -   NEUNG-KYUNG GROUP (led by Neung-Kyung Yu): EDIT HERE This sub-team will focus on applying and improving the [SPARC DFT code](https://www.sparc-x.com/) developed at Georgia Tech.